-Lynn Pike is the interim department chairperson for Culinary Arts.
+Lynn Pike is the department chairperson for Culinary Arts.
 She was recently elected to serve on the American Culinary Federation Education

 Foundation Post-Secondary Accreditation Evaluation Team, Northeast